btsouts/MAVSDK/example/payload_mission/path_generator/README.md

 # Path Generator

-@authors: Joseph Story, Vasileious Tsoutsouras
+@authors: Joseph Story, Vasileios Tsoutsouras

 This script and all generated paths are property of the Physical Computation Laboratory, Cambridge, and it is intended solely for use by the Physical Computation Laboratory.
 If you would like to request permission to use this intellectual property, please contact vt298@eng.cam.ac.uk.